 Yulia Dykman is certainly a charming and articulate spokesperson for B&H, but it’s significant that she received two months of intensive training at B&H’s in-store classes to absorb the company’s consumer-focused ethos and e-tail strategy.

-As Henry Posner said, “I’m a company executive, but you can find my name and e-mail address all over the Internet, particularly in the numerous photo-related forums I frequent.
+As Henry Posner said, “I’m a company executive, but you can find my e-mail address all over the Internet.
+Particularly in the numerous photo-related forums I frequent.
 I do take calls and respond to dozens of e-mails.
-This is a real place staffed by real people, and to some extent that makes us unusual in the e-tail space.
+This is a real place staffed by real people.
+To some extent that makes us unusual in the e-tail space.

-“Our first task is to listen to our customers, or as one of our folks put it, we actually try to understand you so we can give you what you want.
-To do that, you have to listen to the whole question before you talk—something we try to instill in all our employees.
+“Our first task is to listen to our customers.
+Or as one of our folks says, we try to understand you so we can give you what you want.
+To do that, you have to listen to the whole question before you talk.
+That is something we try to instill in all our employees.
 We constantly ask ourselves, ‘What about the customer?
 What does the customer want?
 What would be easier for the customer?’
-It’s our obsession, and it’s even enshrined in the survey form we send to our customers: ‘Did we listen, answer your question and provide useful information?’
+It’s our obsession.
+It’s even enshrined in the survey form we send to our customers.
+‘Did we listen, answer your question and provide useful information?’
 When customers complain or are unhappy, we ask ourselves, ‘Why was the customer unhappy?
 Do we need to do something differently?
 How can we prevent negative experiences and avoid making the same mistakes?’

-“As long as you have a tablet or smartphone, we are there for you, and we deliver the same satisfying experience in our brick-and-mortar or e-tail store,” said Posner.
-“As for the actual physical store is concerned, we operate in the most expensive retail environment on the planet, but we’re very successful because we’ve created a unique world-class experience—a cool destination store that’s like no other photo retailer in the world.
+“As long as you have a tablet or smartphone, we are there for you.
+And we deliver the same satisfying experience in our brick-and-mortar or e-tail store,” said Posner.
+“As for the actual physical store is concerned, we operate in the most expensive retail environment on the planet.
+However, we’re very successful because we’ve created a unique world-class experience.
+It isa cool destination store that’s like no other photo retailer in the world.